nodejs/admin/social-team.md

 The basic expectations are that **all** Social Team members will have both a willingness and ability to...

-- Spend time weekly engaging on various platforms, or communicate the inability to do so with other social team members and work with them to ensure there is *some* coverage
+- Spend time engaging on various platforms weekly, or communicate the inability to do so with other social team members and work with them to ensure there is *some* coverage
 - Spend time working with other social team members on building out good content
 - Spend time working work project committees, working groups, initiatives, and teams to build effective outward communication as needed